View on GitHub

 5. Alerts

 There are several pre-built alert policies available pertaining to various apps in the M365 suite.
 These alerts give administrators better real-time insight into possible security incidents.
-Guidance on specific alerts to configure can be found in the linked section of the CISA M365 Security Configuration Baseline for Exchange Online.
+Guidance on specific alerts to configure can be found in the linked section of the CISA M365 Secure Configuration Baseline for Exchange Online.

 Policies